imzhangtianyi/data_practice/imdb_spark/README.md

+# imdb_spark
-# Sentiment analysis of IMDB reviews using PySpark
+Sentiment analysis for the IMDB movie review data set using spark